mosra/m.css/doc/pelican/theme.rst

 header is just a plain :html:`<h3>` without a link.
 The URLs are processed in the same way as in the `top navbar`_.

-Footer fine print can be specified via :py:`FINE_PRINT`.
+Footer fine print can be specified via :py:`M_FINE_PRINT`.
 Contents of the variable are processed as :abbr:`reST <reStructuredText>`, so you can use all the formatting and linking capabilities in there.